parabuzzle/mikeheijmans.com/blog_posts/2025-06-28-hacking-my-solar.md

 If you navigate to "Settings" --> "Devices & Services" and then click on "Helpers" on the top you can create a new helper to "combine entities".
 Select the 2 entities and make sure you select "Sum" as the "Statistic Characteristic" to get it to do the correct math.

-For my "Total Real Power" graph I had to combine the `p_3phsum_kw` or Average Real Power on both the Consumption and Production meters to get accurate number.
+For my "Total Real Power" graph I had to combine the `p_3phsum_kw` or Average Real Power on both the Consumption and Production meters to get an accurate number.

 # Conclusion and What's Next